Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 1. Open the resource group.
 2. Click *Deployments*.
-3. Click *Microsoft Template-\<deployment name\>*.
+3. Click *Microsoft Template-<deployment name>*.
 5. Click *Outputs* to access the following:
     * jump_IP IP address
     * SAS Visual Analytics URL
     * SAS Studio URL
-6. Browse to the SAS Visual Analytics and SAS Studio URLs.
+6. Navigate to the SAS Visual Analytics and SAS Studio URLs.
 Log in as *sasadm@saspw*.
 Enter the password that you specified for the SAS Administration password value [here](#azureportal).

 <a name="smc"></a>
 ### Running SAS Management Console